jackdaus/Xposure/README.md

 # How to run
 ## To run on desktop
+1. Open the solution in Visual Studio 2019 or 2022.
-Set StereoKit_DotNet as the startup project.
+2. Set StereoKit_DotNet as the startup project.
-Click run.
+3. Click run!

-## To run on Meta Quest Link
+## To run on Meta Quest + Link
+1. Open the solution in Visual Studio 2019 or 2022.
-Set StereoKit_DotNet as the startup project.
+2. Set StereoKit_DotNet as the startup project.
-Plug your Meta Quest 2 into your computer and enable Link.
+3. Plug your Meta Quest 2 into your computer and enable Link.
-Click run.
+4. Click run!

-## To run natively on Quest
+## To run natively on Meta Quest
-(Make sure the proper development environment has been set up) Set StereoKit_Android as the startup project.
+(Make sure the proper development environment has been set up)
+1. Open the solution in Visual Studio 2019 or 2022.
+2. Set StereoKit_Android as the startup project.
-Plug your Meta Quest 2 into your computer.
+3. Plug your Meta Quest 2 into your computer.
-Click run.
+4. Click run!